An interview with marketing mentor, Ilise Benun

 Ilise: None of the above: I was fired from my second job out of college.
-I realise now looking back that I was probably unemployable.
+I realize now looking back that I was probably unemployable.
 It happened very early, so I thought I'm never working for anyone again.
 I have to come up with something for myself.
-I started as a professional organiser, helping creative people because that's who I knew here in New York.
+I started as a professional organizer, helping creative people because that's who I knew here in New York.
 Little by little it became clear that at the bottom of everybody's pile of todo's was something to do with self promotion, which they were avoiding.
 So I just started saying, let's get some information to those people, lets help them.
 Let's respond to their requests.
 And it has evolved into what is now Marketing Mentor.

 Nathan : You do have other products, you even have some books on the market.
 Is marketing your primary focus?

 Ilise: Yes, that's 50% of my business at the moment.
 The other 50% is the teaching and the tools that I sell in the store and the books that I write.